GET UP TO 60% OFF IN OUR BLACK FRIDAY SALE!

 Which Radiator Valves?

 The first thing that you should identify when deciding which radiator valves to buy is whether you will need an angled or a straight valve.
-Most commonly radiators have BOE or Bottom Opposite End connections (Which just sounds like some sort of yoga position).
-A simple way of explaining this is the connection between the radiator and the water supply being placed at the bottom of the radiator and on either end of it.
+Most commonly, radiators have Bottom Opposite End (BOE) connections.
+A simple way of explaining this is that the connection between the radiator and the water supply is placed at the bottom of the radiator and on either end of it.

 What are the Differences Between Angled and Straight Valves?

 Angled radiator valves are true to their name as they connect the radiator with the central heating pipework at an angle, generally 90 degrees.
-They are used when the pipework comes out of the wall or from below the floorboards and will therefore need an angle to be able to fit into the radiators inlet connection.
-Angled valves are being used more and more as they look neater having less visible pipework than a straight valve.
+They are used when the pipework comes out of the wall or from below the floorboards and will therefore need an angle to be able to fit into the radiator inlet connection.
+Angled valves are being used more and more as they look neater and have less visible pipework than a straight valve.

 What are the Different Types of Valves?

-There are two main different types of valves, these are manual and thermostatic.
+There are two main different types of valves; manual and thermostatic.

 Manual Valve

-A manual valve is the most common type and works quite similarly to a tap, as you simply turn it on to allow the central heating to pass into the radiator and when it is at a sufficient temperature you can turn it off again.
-It is a simple design but does mean that you need to keep an eye on your heating bill because it can creep up on you if you do not turn it off.
+A manual radiator valve is the most common type and works quite similarly to a tap, as you simply turn it on to allow the central heating to pass into the radiator, and when it is at a sufficient temperature, you can turn it off again.
+It is a simple design, but it does mean that you need to keep an eye on your heating bill because it can creep up on you if you do not turn it off.

 Thermostatic Valve

-A Thermostatic Radiator Valve or TRV is the most practical type of radiator valve because you can adjust the temperature in each room to whatever you feel is comfortable.
-It will regulate the flow of the central heating into the radiator and will reduce this flow as the room heats up meaning that it can save you a lot on heating bills.
+A thermostatic radiator valve (or TRV) is the most practical type of valve because you can adjust the temperature in each room to whatever you feel is comfortable.
+It will regulate the flow of the central heating into the radiator and will reduce this flow as the room heats up, meaning that it can save you a lot on heating bills.
+For more information, read our article on how a TRV works.

 Interested in smart heating too?
-Read this guide on smart heating systems.
+Then read our guide to smart heating systems.